tuuliahy/Cybersecurity/README.md

   ***3 hours in total***

 **12.11.2024**
-- Watching lecture recording and Tutorial videos in Panopto _2.5h_
+- Watching lecture recording and Tutorial videos in Panopto _2h_
-- Creating a database using Docker _15 minh_
+- Creating a database using Docker _15 min_
+- Doing the task called "The Booking system project → Phase 1" all the way to step 3 (where I actually made already the first a vulnerability) _1h_
-- Cloning Github repository to Visual Studio Code and committing changes back to Github _15 min_
+- Committing files back to GitHub using the terminal _15 min_

-  ***3 hours in total***
+  ***3,5 hours in total***